Coffee ReadsPricing Reports

 Why most 'top agency' lists are useless

-The directories that rank AI agencies openly note that some placements are paid.
-The ranking is not measuring who is best for you, it is measuring who bought the slot.
-Worse, most of the firms on those lists are structured for enterprise work: long discovery phases, six-month roadmaps, and pricing you cannot see without booking a demo.
+The directories ranking AI agencies openly admit some placements are paid.
+That ranking measures who bought the slot, not who is best for you.
+Worse, most firms on those lists are built for enterprise work.
+Long discovery phases.
+Six-month roadmaps.
+Pricing you cannot see without booking a demo first.

 §